imrafaelmerino/java-fun/docs/README.md

 There are two crucial static factory methods to create generators:

 - **arbitrary**, that produces a uniform distribution of values
-- **biased**, that generates values that are proven to cause more bugs in our code with a higher probability than regular values.
-This is vital to do Property Based Testing.
+- **biased**, that generates with a higher probability values that are proven to cause more bugs in our code.
+This is vital to do Property Based Testing and ultimately, which is more important, to find bugs.

 You can create any generator just implementing the interface Gen. Nevertheless there are a lot predefined generators you can use.
 Let's go over them